-- N. Definitions beginning with the letter "N": - (1) "NCUSIF" means national credit union shares insurance fund. - (2) "NMAC" means New Mexico administrative code. - (3) "NMSA" means New Mexico statutes annotated. - (4) "Non-attest engagement" means any engagement that is not an attest engagement,
+- N. Definitions beginning with the letter "N": - (1) "NCUSIF" means national credit union shares insurance fund. - (2) "NMAC" means New Mexico administrative code. - (3) "NMSA" means New Mexico statutes annotated. - (4) "Non-attest engagement" means any engagement that is not an attest engagement, including, but not limited to, audits, services performed in accordance with the statement on standards for consulting services or the statement on standards for forensic services, or any other engagement that is not under Section 12-6-3 NMSA 1978, including certain agency- initiated or other engagements in which the IPA's role is perform an engagement, assist the client or testify as an expert witness in accounting, auditing, taxation, or other matters, given certain stipulated facts.

-- O. Definitions beginning with the letter "O": - (1) "Office" or "OSA" means the New Mexico office of the state auditor. - (2) "OMB" means the United States office of management and budget. - P. Definitions beginning with the letter "P": - (1) "PED" means the New Mexico public education department. - (2) "PERA" means the New Mexico public employee retirement association. - (3) "PHA" means public housing authority. - Q. Definitions beginning with the letter "Q": [RESERVED] - R. Definitions beginning with the letter "R": - (1) "REAC" means real estate assessment center. - (2) "REC" means regional education cooperative.
+- O. Definitions beginning with the letter "O": - (1) "Office" or "OSA" means the New Mexico office of the state auditor. - (2) "OMB" means the United States office of management and budget. - P. Definitions beginning with the letter "P": - (1) "PED" means the New Mexico public education department. - (2) "PERA" means the New Mexico public employee retirement association. - (3) "PHA" means public housing authority.

+Q. Definitions beginning with the letter "Q": [RESERVED]

-(3) "Report" means a document issued as a result of an annual financial and compliance audit, special audit, attestation engagement, performance audit, forensic [audit] accounting engagement, or AUP engagement regardless of whether the document is on the contractor's letterhead or signed by the contractor.
+- R. Definitions beginning with the letter "R": - (1) "REAC" means real estate assessment center. - (2) "REC" means regional education cooperative. - (3) "Report" means a document issued as a result of an annual financial and compliance audit, special audit, attestation engagement, performance audit, forensic accounting engagement, or AUP engagement regardless of whether the document is on the contractor's letterhead or signed by the contractor.

-- (4) "RSI" means required supplementary information. - S. Definitions beginning with the letter "S": - (1) "SAS" means the AICPA's statement on auditing standards. - (2) "SHARE" means statewide human resources accounting and management reporting system.
+(4) "RSI" means required supplementary information.

+S. Definitions beginning with the letter "S":

+- (1) "SAS" means the AICPA's statement on auditing standards. - (2) "SHARE" means statewide human resources accounting and management reporting system.

-- (3) "SI" means supplementary information. - (4) "Special audit" means a limited-scope examination of financial records and other information designed to investigate allegations of waste, fraud, abuse, theft, non-compliance, or misappropriation of funds, or to quantify the extent of such losses, including both attest engagements and non-attest engagements, performance audits, forensic accounting engagements, and any other engagement that is not part of the annual financial statement and compliance audit, depending on designation or scope.
+(3) "SI" means supplementary information.

+(4) "Special audit" means a limited-scope examination of financial records and other information designed to investigate allegations of waste, fraud, abuse, theft, non-compliance, or misappropriation of funds, or to quantify the extent of such losses, including both attest engagements and non-attest engagements, performance audits, forensic accounting engagements, and any other engagement that is not part of the annual financial statement and compliance audit, depending on designation or scope.

-[(4)] (5) "State auditor" may refer to either the elected state auditor of the state of New Mexico, or personnel of his office designated by him.
+(5) "State auditor" may refer to either the elected state auditor of the state of New Mexico, or personnel of his office designated by him.

-[(5)] (6) "STO" means state treasurer's office.
+(6) "STO" means state treasurer's office.